 This film is not currently playing on MUBI but 30 other great films are.
 See what’s now showing

-As flat as the procedural sting operation plot elements are, as dormant it's with tension and suspense, as seldom are the otherwise phenomenal action setpieces, and as much the romantic elements are like a James Bond-style disposable love story, Miami Vice is watchable for Mann's eloquent mise-en-scene and atmosphere.
-It's probably his worse film, but he has so many great ones, that's not saying it's even average.
+As flat as the procedural sting operation plot elements are, as dormant it's with tension and suspense, as seldom are the otherwise phenomenal action setpieces, and as much the romantic elements are like a James Bond-style disposable love story, Miami Vice is watchable for its eloquent mise-en-scene and atmosphere.
+It's Mann's worst since The Keep, but with so many great ones, that's not saying it's even average.

 Top Ten countdown – #10 Digital is mood in Miami Vice; its movement, shadows, and colours are unique.
 This heavy hyper-real DV style, aptly reflects a narrative of gestures that constitutes the (under)world and characters we follow.
 A noise-heavy indigo sky, moving speedboats in the dark, silent tears at a club.
 A nightmare they're forced to inhabit, permeated by the tragic notion that in the end nothing has changed.

 Mann's aesthetic concern w/ how digital photography might reveal the material texture of light & darkness is here fused with an almost Wellesian mode of image-making & myth-making.
 MIAMI VICE is Mann at his most baroque: foregrounds are stressed, compositional depths explode.
 These characters are mythological titans, towering among cityscapes, glistening across seas, eyes full of quiet emotion, firm resolve, & life.

 One of the most mis marketed films in recent years.
 Mann has trouble finding the narrative drive of his early films amidst the abstractions however the sheer sense of disillusionment/loss underlying what's on the surface a typical cop drama makes for one of the most subversive studio films of the 00's.
 There's an existentialism to the final shootout that's rarely seen in action films.
 A must see.